Tlotliso-Khosi/aquaguard/README.md

 - **Tlotliso Khosi** *(UI/UX Developer)*
 - **Katleho Nkoe** *(UI/UX Collaborator)*

-Their work focused on making the farmer experience intuitive, accessible, and user-friendly to support widespread adoption in both rural and urban agricultural settings.
+Their work focused on making the farmer experience intuitive, accessible, and user-friendly to support widespread adoption in both rural and urban agricultural settings. with Tlotliso Khosi focusing on the other parts of the user interface like the vustomer's UI/UX including the backend development and database storage.

 ---